Point-PNG: Conditional Pseudo-Negatives Generation for Point Cloud Pre-Training: Related Works

-\textbf{Sensitivity to Transformation in SSL methods}: Contrastive learning ~\cite{chen20j, 9157636, knights2023geoadapt} has significantly advanced self-supervised representation learning; however, enforcing strict invariance to data augmentations can limit the expressive power of the learned features, especially in robotic tasks where details about specific transformations are crucial.
-To overcome this limitation, recent studies~\cite{dangovski2022equivariant, lee2021improving, devillers2023equimod, garrido2023sie} have explored enhancing models by incorporating sensitivity to transformations.
-One approach involves auxiliary tasks that require models to predict the transformations applied to the input data~\cite{gidaris2018unsupervised, lee2021improving, dangovski2022equivariant, scherr2022self}, which helps preserve transformations-specific information within the representations and leads to less invariant feature spaces.
+Contrastive learning ~\cite{chen20j, 9157636, knights2023geoadapt} has significantly advanced self-supervised representation learning.
+However, enforcing strict invariance to data augmentations can limit the expressive power of the learned features, especially in robotic tasks where details about specific transformations are crucial.
+To overcome this limitation, image-based studies~\cite{dangovski2022equivariant, lee2021improving, devillers2023equimod, garrido2023sie} have explored enhancing models by incorporating sensitivity to transformations.
+One approach involves auxiliary tasks that require models to predict the transformations applied to the input data~\cite{gidaris2018unsupervised, lee2021improving, dangovski2022equivariant, scherr2022self}, which helps preserve transformation-specific information within the representations and leads to less invariant feature spaces.
+In LiDAR point clouds, PSA-SSL~\cite{nisar2025psa} addresses this by adding a self-supervised bounding box regression task in addition to contrastive objective to encode pose and size.
 However, these methods often lack guarantees of a consistent mapping between input transformations and changes in the latent representations~\cite{garrido2023sie}.
-Alternative approaches~\cite{gupta2024structuring, wang2024pose}, integrate loss functions that balance invariance with sensitivity to augmentations, enabling models to remain responsive to transformations while maintaining robustness.
-Additionally, recent methods~\cite{devillers2023equimod, garrido2023sie} have developed models that directly map transformations in the input space to transformations in the latent space, employing external predictors to modify representations accordingly.
+Alternative approaches~\cite{gupta2024structuring, wang2024pose} integrate loss functions that balance invariance with sensitivity to augmentations, enabling models to remain responsive to transformations while maintaining robustness.
+Additionally, recent methods~\cite{devillers2023equimod, garrido2023sie,park2022sen} have developed models that directly map transformations in the input space to transformations in the latent space, employing external predictors to modify representations accordingly.
 These methods~\cite{devillers2023equimod,garrido2023sie} identify the invariant-collapse problem, where predictors degenerate into identity mappings, effectively removing essential transformation cues from the learned representations.
 SIE~\cite{garrido2023sie} addresses this by replacing the linear predictor with a transformation-conditioned hypernetwork.
-However, without strong regularization, the predicted transformations of SIE can still converge toward the identity, leading to limited transformation sensitivity.
+However, without strong regularization, the predicted transformations of SIE can still converge toward the identity, leading to limited transformation sensitivity as shown by the proof in Appendix.
 In contrast, we introduce a novel penalty loss based on transformation-conditioned pseudo-negatives that explicitly discourages collapse into invariant representations and promotes responsiveness to transformations.
-Since EquiMod~\cite{devillers2023equimod} and SIE~\cite{garrido2023sie} were originally developed for the image domain, we include additional experiments in the supplementary material evaluating our method against these baselines on image-based tasks.
+Since EquiMod~\cite{devillers2023equimod}, SEN~\cite{park2022sen}, and SIE~\cite{garrido2023sie} were originally developed for the image domain, we include additional experiments evaluating our method against these baselines on image-based tasks.
 The results confirm that our proposed penalty loss effectively mitigates invariant collapse and enhances transformation sensitivity.